gmalette/gmalette.github.io-src/_posts/2020-02-16-affordance-for-errors-pt2.md

 end
 ```

-The point is to make situations that produce N+1 only achievable explictly.
+The point is to make situations that produce N+1 only achievable explicitly.
 This is the path [`Ecto`](https://hexdocs.pm/ecto/Ecto.html#module-associations) chose.

 \* You don't have to take my word for it Google "[Rails](https://www.mskog.com/posts/42-performance-tips-for-ruby-on-rails/#eliminate-n-1-queries) [performance](https://yalantis.com/blog/how-to-speed-up-your-ruby-on-rails-app/#h.6d0kbb4x1751) [tips](https://www.rorexpertsindia.com/blog/top-3-tips-boost-performance-ruby-rails-application/) [and tricks](https://www.codewithjason.com/rails-performance-tips/)".
 Nearly all of them will mention N + 1 queries.

 ### Illegal States

-Quick reminder: if no illegal states can be represented, we never have to worry about the valitity of our objects.
+Quick reminder: if no illegal states can be represented, we never have to worry about the validity of our objects.

 I don't think I can express this better than [Yaron Minksy](https://blog.janestreet.com/effective-ml-revisited/), but I'll try to bring it into the Ruby world, if only because this is my favourite topic.